 The test specimen consisted of a complete deck assembly of a cellular steel deck and a concrete topping.
 The cellular steel deck was of the non-composite type, nominal 1.5 inches deep, 24 inches wide by 12 feet long [38 mm x 610 mm x 3.66 meters], consisting of an 18 gauge galvanized steel fluted top section and a 20 gauge steel flat bottom section welded together to form four cells 6 inches [152 mm] on center.
-The concrete was nominal 3,000 psi [20,610 kN/m2], 2.5 inches deep [6.4 cm] as measured to the top plane of the steel decking.
-The Monokote® Type Z-106/G fire-resistive material was then spray applied to the underside of the steel deck to a 3/4 inch [19 mm] thickness.
-The Monokote® MK-1000 HB was not applied to an area 12 inches [30.5 cm] from each end of the specimen in order to permit the steel deck to bear directly on the supports of the test fixture.
-The prepared specimen was allowed to condition at atmospheric conditions.
+The concrete was nominal 3,000 psi [211 Kg/cm2] mix, poured 2.5 inches deep [63 mm] as measured to the top plane of the steel decking.
+The Monokote[®] MK-1000 HB fire-resistive material was then spray applied to the underside of the steel deck to a 3/4 inch [19 mm] thickness.
+The Monokote[®] MK-1000 HB was not applied to an area 12" [305 mm] from each end of the specimen in order to permit the steel deck to bear directly on the supports of the test fixture.

-The test specimen was placed on the fixture supports to simulate field conditions of a floor construction with sprayed Monokote[®] Type Z-106/G fire-resistive material as the lower surface and the concrete as the upper surface.
-The specimen had a clear span between supports of 10 feet [3 meters].
-An impact load was applied once to the middle of the upper face to the specimen by dropping the instrument from a height of 4 feet [1.22 meters].
+The prepared specimen was allowed to condition at atmospheric conditions for a period of 28 days prior to testing.
+The test specimen was placed on the fixture supports to simulate field conditions of a floor construction with sprayed Monokote[®] MK-1000 HB fire-resistive material as the lower surface and the concrete as the upper surface.
+The specimen had a clear span between supports of 10 feet [3.05 meters].
+An impact load was applied to the upper face of the specimen by dropping the instrument from a height of 4 feet [1.22 meters].
 The height of the bag was measured from the upper face of the specimen prior to release.